 Dr. Clark is

-adamant about battery power for safety, and I agree.
+adamant about battery power for safety.
 The higher

 output voltage is not an advantage either, according to Dr.

 Clark's research: she specifies 5 to 10 volts.
 On page 15 of her

 book, The Cure for All Diseases, Dr. Clark